groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/qr-code-signatures/qr-code-signature-search-custom-encryption-dotnet/_index.md

 ```

 **Using NuGet Package Manager UI:**
-- Search for "GroupDocs.Signature" and install the latest version.
+- Search for "GroupDocs.Signature" and install the latest version

-### License Acquisition
+### License Setup (Important!)

-To use GroupDocs.Signature, you need a license.
-You can start with a free trial or request a temporary license:
+Here's something many developers overlook - you need a proper license for production use.
+Here are your options:

-- **Free Trial**: Available on [GroupDocs release page](https://releases.groupdocs.com/signature/net/).
+- **Free Trial**: Perfect for testing and learning.
+Available on [GroupDocs release page](https://releases.groupdocs.com/signature/net/)
-- **Temporary License**: Obtain it from the [temporary license page](https://purchase.groupdocs.com/temporary-license/).
+- **Temporary License**: Great for development phases.
+Get it from the [temporary license page](https://purchase.groupdocs.com/temporary-license/)
-- **Purchase**: For long-term use, purchase a license at [this link](https://purchase.groupdocs.com/buy).
+- **Full License**: For production applications.
+Purchase at [this link](https://purchase.groupdocs.com/buy)

-After acquiring your license, initialize GroupDocs.Signature in your project:
+Once you have your license, initialize GroupDocs.Signature:
 ```csharp
 using GroupDocs.Signature;
 // Initialize the signature handler with the licensing option.